Planning application decision

 Abstract

-This specification defines the format and contents which a planning authority or other party may use to provide information about one or more Planning application decisions.
+This specification defines the contents and format of data which a relevant planning authority or other party may use to provide planning application.

 Status of this specification